 Young Zoologists Club

-The Young Zoologists Club is run by the University Museum of Zoology, Cambridge for 6 – 13 year olds interested in animals.
+The Young Zoologists Club is run by the University Museum of Zoology, Cambridge for 6 – 12 year olds, interested in animals.

 Membership is free.
-Members will receive a welcome pack on joining, a newsletter 4 times a year, and priority booking for special events.
+Members will receive a welcome pack in the post upon joining, an emailed newsletter 3 times a year and priority booking for special events.

-To join, please email the child’s name, name of parent/guardian, postal address and date of birth to zoo cam ac ukumzc.
+To join, please email us the child’s name, date of birth, name of parent/guardian and their email address, postal address and mention whether you have siblings already in the club, to zoo cam ac ukumzc.

 Animal of the Month

 This beautiful shell belongs to an animal called the Pearly Nautilus.
 This is a member of the Cephalopod Molluscs, the same group of animals that includes octopuses, squid and cuttlefish.
 When you see the live animal, you can see the similarity with octopus and squid, with the tentacles and large head.
 Their shell protects them from predators, but has another important role: keeping these animals afloat.